-Protests And Pandemic Spark Record Gun Sales
+Pandemic And Protests Spark Record Gun Sales

 Phillip Levine is an economist and professor at Wellesley College who just co-wrote a report looking at gun permit data and Google searches.
 "The search term 'buy gun' is a really good indicator of gun sales," he says.

-Levine estimates that, so far, about 3 million more guns than normal have been sold since the pandemic started.
+Levine estimates that, so far, about 3 million more guns than usual have been sold since the pandemic started.

 He also looked at other Google searches that contained racist language.
 And in his analysis racial tensions are driving at least some of the surge in sales.